Oky-period-tracker/periodtracker/docs/code/optional_imports.md

 This will import the file called `module` if it exists, otherwise it will set the module to an empty object, and export that instead.

+When you use optional modules, make sure to import from the file with the try/catch import/export, not from the submodule directly.

 If you are going to create a new feature for this project which will be optional, you will need to add a file to import your module in the same way as above.

 If your optional feature is very small, consider conditionally including the code using environment variables instead.